Friday, June 13, 2025

 • Season roasted vegetables with flaxseed oil instead of butter.

 Pair flaxseed with omega-3-rich foods like salmon or walnuts to amplify heart health benefits.
-Always check expiration dates on flaxseed oil to avoid rancidity.
+Always check flaxseed oil’s expiration dates to avoid rancidity.

 Flaxseed and Sustainable Nutrition

-Flaxseed is more than just a superfood; it’s a cornerstone of sustainable nutrition.
-It grows with fewer resources, making it a green choice.
+Flaxseed is a superfood worth talking about.
+It is a sustainable nutrition element, and the world is now broadening its horizons with food.
+Flaxseed grows with fewer resources, making it a green choice.
 This supports both your health and the planet.

 Flaxseed’s Environmental Benefits